FHVBlockchain2024/MichaelReinprecht/README.md

 The problem I've mentioned in a mail before, is that via the frontend you'll actually get feedback about how your balance is expected to change -> removing the gambling aspect ...

-If not using the frontend, this setup should work for the hardhat console:
+If not using the frontend, this setup should work for the hardhat console (this however does not provide proper feedback):

 npx hardhat console --network sepolia